 South Africa’s World Cup 2023 fixtures and how to watch on TV

-In a body blow to the Boks, though, hooker Malcolm Marx has been ruled out of the remainder of the World Cup with a long-term knee injury.
+South Africa are having to make do without hooker Malcolm Marx, who has been ruled out of the remainder of the World Cup with a long-term knee injury but have made the decision to call up fly half Handre Pollard.

-Springboks head coach Jacques Nienaber will call up a replacement player in the coming days.

 When are South Africa’s Pool B matches?